thomasjwise/education_resource_directory/content/aRt_with_R/_index.en.md

 * Basic introduction to the use of R and the [tidyverse](<https://www.tidyverse.org/>).
 * Basic visualisation techniques using [ggplot2](<https://ggplot2.tidyverse.org/>).
 * Creative Problem solving and debugging.

+---

+## Why Creativity?

+When considering any programming languages (R or Python), there may feel like a lack of room for creativity, that is to say little or no room for a creative process to take place.
+Since the procedures which take place, exist within a black-box, where input is fed in, producing a specific output each time.
+Although this idea is largely true, I would argue that this does not prevent us from thinking, designing and generating creative outputs from these procedural techniques rather means we must behave differently to achieve them.

+Some of my personal favorite art work in this area comes from the cognitive scientist [Danielle Navarro](<https://art.djnavarro.net/>), who uses a mixture of R and C++ to generate her work.